What is the Precourse in Mathematics for Informatics?

-We offer a precourse for all first-year students in Informatics.
+We offer a preliminary course for all students starting a degree program in the Professional Profile Informatics at the TUM School of Computation, Information and Technology.
 It serves three purposes:

-1. You will be prepared for the way of working in the Informatics study programs: As in many courses in your studies, the precourse consists of lectures, in which you are taught contents, and exercises, in which you can independently deepen the contents of the previous lecture(s) by means of exercises or try them out in practice.
-The latter take place in groups of about 30 students and are supervised by a tutor.
+- To familiarize you with the way of working in the Informatics degree programs: As in many courses in the Informatics Bachelor's programs, the preliminary course consists of lectures, in which you are taught content, and exercises, in which you independently deepen the content of the lectures by means of tasks.
+The latter take place in groups of around 30 students and are supervised by a tutor.

-2. You can check or refresh the level of your mathematical knowledge and will be prepared for the mathematics lectures of the first semesters: Some mathematical knowledge (e.g. logarithm rules, solving equations) is taken for granted during your studies.
-In the precourse, you will have the chance to review these skills and to identify and close any gaps in your knowledge.
-In addition, you will see what mathematics lectures at university look like and can thus develop a first feeling for how university mathematics differs from school mathematics.
-In particular, topics from discrete mathematics – such as combinatorics – play an important role.
+- You will refresh your mathematical knowledge and prepare for the mathematics lectures in the first semesters: Some mathematical knowledge (e.g. logarithm calculation rules, solving equations) is a prerequisite for the degree programs.
+The preliminary course gives you the opportunity to repeat these and to identify and close any gaps in your knowledge.
+In addition, you will see what mathematics lectures at university look like, and how university mathematics differs from school mathematics.
+In particular, topics from discrete mathematics - such as combinatorics - play an important role.

-3. You will get an introduction to computers: Some knowledge of how to work with computers (e.g. how to use the command line) is useful in Informatics studies, but is not necessarily part of the curriculum of a particular course.
-The informatics part at the end of the precourse gives you an introduction to the command line and other tools that you can use during your Informatics studies.
+- You will get an introduction to computers: Some computer skills (e.g. using the command line) are useful in Informatics studies, but are not part of the curriculum.
+The Informatics part at the end of the preliminary course gives you an introduction to the command line and other tools that you will need during your studies.

 When?